 - 1. The prescribed number of clerical and lay delegates to General Synod shall be elected at the session of the Diocesan Synod held in the year preceding the year in which the General Synod is to be convened. (amended,1989) - 2.
 The prescribed number of clerical and lay delegates to Provincial Synod shall, so far as it possible to do so, be elected at the session of the Diocesan Synod immediately preceding each meeting of the Provincial Synod. (amended,1989) - 3.
 The clerical delegates shall be elected by the order of clergy at the Diocesan Synod and the lay delegates shall be elected by the order of laity, at the Diocesan Synod, provided that no person shall be eligible for election by an order unless that person is a member of such order and a member of the session of Diocesan Synod when the voting is held. (amended,1989) - 4.
 Those of each order thus elected having the highest number of votes shall be the delegates to such Synods; and a similar number of those of each order whose names shall be next on the ballot, having the next highest number of votes, shall be substitute delegates to attend the said Synods whenever from sickness or other cause, any of the first elected delegates shall be unable to attend. - A Nominations Committee for Provincial and General Synod delegates will be appointed by the Synod Council to prepare the ballot for the Diocesan Synod.
-Regulations concerning the securing of names for the ballot will be determined by the Nominations Committee and approved by the Synod Council. - (2) Nothing in subsection (1) of this section shall be deemed to prohibit nominations from the floor of the Diocesan Synod, provided that any such nomination is moved and seconded and the nominee assents to being nominated. - (3) Members of the Diocesan Synod shall indicate a preference for the prescribed number of delegates to each of the General and Provincial Synods from those nominated pursuant to subsection (1) of this section. (revised, 2016) - 6.
+Regulations concerning the securing of names for the ballot will be determined by the Nominations Committee and approved by the Synod Council. - (2) Members of the Diocesan Synod shall indicate a preference for the prescribed number of delegates to each of the General and Provincial Synods from those nominated pursuant to subsection (1) of this section. (amended 2021) - 6.
 In publishing or printing the lists of the delegates to the General and Provincial Synods, the names of the clerical and lay shall be printed in the order of their election. (new, 1989) - 7.
 No person shall be eligible for election to a General or Provincial Synod if that election would result in that person serving a fourth consecutive term as delegate at such Synod, provided that this section shall not apply to any person who holds office as Prolocutor or Deputy Prolocutor of either General Synod or Provincial Synod or Vice-Chancellor of General Synod. (revised, 2016)